petecarapetyan/webappwriter/docs/blog/weFeelTrapped.md

 _"We used to have Fred, he loves WordPress and kept it all running.
 Now we're stuck with this thing, and nobody feels safe touching it.
 Most of the plugins are out of date, and frankly, it isn't performing like some of our competitor's sites."_

-_"We DO have access to entry level developers that could help us, but this is WordPress, and fixing stuff touches the LAMP stack, which isn't in anyone's wheelhouse."_
+_"We DO have access to entry level developers that could help us, but this is WordPress, and fixing stuff touches the [LAMP stack](https://en.wikipedia.org/wiki/LAMP_(software_bundle)), which isn't in anyone's wheelhouse."_

 ## Faster, Simpler, Cheaper, Dumber